 Stability studies should include testing of those attributes of the FPP that are susceptible to change during storage and are likely to influence quality, purity, potency, identity and safety or efficacy which could be expected to change upon storage are chosen as stability tests.
-Therefore appearance, degradation products, microbiological assay. testing, dissolution, and moisture are standard tests performed on stability test samples.
+Therefore appearance, assay, microbiological degradation products, testing, dissolution, and moisture are standard performed on stability test samples.
 Microbiological tests include sterility, preservative efficacy and microbial count as applicable e.g. for liquid injectable preparations.
-The batches used for stability study must meet all the testing requirements including heavy metals, residue on ignition, residual solvents etc. Some of these are required at the time of product release but not required to be repeated during stability testing 16 .
-Other tests like enantiomeric purity, particle size and polymorphic form etc have also been discussed in ICH guidance Q6A.
+The batches used for stability study must meet all the testing requirements including heavy metals, residue on ignition, residual solvents etc. Some of these are required at the time of product release but not required to be repeated testing16. stability Other tests enantiomeric purity, particle size and polymorphic form etc have also been discussed in ICH guidance O6A.